-- a.
-Assist Red Cross in the operations of Care Centers. - b.
-Plan for long-range assistance to disaster victims. - c.
-Assist the Red Cross in providing shelter, clothing, and meals for evacuees. - d.
-Assist the County Mental Health Department in coordinating counseling services. - e.
-Assist the County Health Department in coordinating nursing services. - f.
+- 1. TASKS AND RESPONSIBILITIES - a.
+Assist Red Cross/ESF-6 in the operations of Care Centers. - b.
+Plan for long-term assistance to disaster victims.

+- c.
+Assist the Red Cross/ESF-6 in providing shelter, clothing, and meals for evacuees. - d.
+Assist the Columbiana County Mental Health and Recovery Board/ESF-8 in coordinating counseling services. - e.
+Assist the County Health District/ESF-8 in coordinating nursing services. - f.
 Assist in finding housing for evacuees. - g.
 Provide financial assistance. - h.
 May operate from the County EOC as required. - i.
-Notify county licensed Day-Care providers of accident at BVPS, and any Protective Action Decisions issued by the Executive Group.
+Notify county licensed Day-Care providers of accidents at BVPS, and any Protective Action Decisions issued by the Executive Group.

-The Columbiana County Department of Job and Family Services primary responsibilities lie in the area of assistance to evacuated persons and recovery efforts.
+The Columbiana County Department of Job and Family Services'/ESF-6 primary responsibilities lie in the area of assistance to evacuated persons and recovery efforts.
 Through coordination with other EOC staff members, the department representative will determine the assistance required by evacuees and take actions to provide needed services.
 The department may provide food stamps, emergency funds for housing and clothing, provide childcare services, and assist in health and medical care.